kirscheeh/classificationBenchmark/protocol/protocol.md

         # --report              prints report with aggregate counts/cladde to file

 ##### k-SLAM
 <tt> k-SLAM</tt> [kslam]() uses an alignment based approach for metagenomic analysis.
 To built thes alignments, a *k*-mer based approach s use.
 The found alignments of reads and genome are validated by using the Smith-Waterman algorithm.
-By identifying the lowest common ancestor, the taxonomy of the sample is concluded [kslam]().
+By identifying the lowest common ancestor, the taxonomy of the sample is concluded [kslam](). <br>
 A database of bacteria was built using the <tt>install_slam.sh</tt> script as of 28/11/2020.

     SLAM --db {databse} (--min-alignment-score INT) --output-file {output} {input}